Granada Andalucia, Spain Travel Guide

 Granada enjoys abundant sunshine throughout the year, making it a bright destination.

-The skyline of Granada, especially at sunset, provides a memorable visual experience, highlighting the city's unique position.
+The skyline of Granada, notably at sundown, provides a memorable visual experience, highlighting the city's unique position.